 If this doesn’t work, a power auger that can more effectively cut through the clog will be needed.
 This machine should only be used by people who have some basic plumbing knowledge to avoid further harm to your draining system.
 Pipes aren’t indestructible.
 Nobody particularly revels in calling a plumber, but sometimes it’s the wisest and even the most frugal course of action.
 Be as specific as you can with the plumber on the phone and you may want to take the time to have him or her inspect all your house drains to reduce the risk of a return visit.

-Need to find a pro for your Clogged Drain?Find Pros
+Ready to start your Clogged Drain?Find Pros

 Drain Cleaners and Maintenance

 Many companies don’t want you to hear this, but for many homes, drain cleaning chemicals are unnecessary.
 Baking soda and boiling water or baking soda and vinegar will often do the trick.
 Some drains may become clogged with hair, and even if baking soda doesn’t work, hair removal product will and is far less toxic than drain cleaner.
 For drain maintenance, using an enzyme culture once a month can help ensure your drain stays cleared.
 They will also help reduce any odor in your garbage disposal.
 One thing you should never do is mix different drain cleaners.
 These chemicals can often react violently with other compounds and do serious damage to your pipes and/or your septic system.

 The Cost of Professional Drain Cleaning